rxi/lovebird/README.md

 ### lovebird.refreshrate
 The rate in seconds which the output buffer is refreshed on lovebird's page.
 This is `0.5` by default.

+### lovebird.page
+The HTML page template which is used when lovebird is accessed by the browser.
+The default is too long to list here, see [lovebird.lua](#).

 ### lovebird.print(...)
 Prints its arguments to lovebird's console.
 If `lovebird.wrapprint` is set to